underlines/awesome-ml/llm-tools.md

 -   [ppromptor](https://github.com/pikho/ppromptor) Prompt-Promptor is a Python library with a web UI designed to automatically generate and improve prompts for LLMs and consists of three agents: Proposer, Evaluator, and Analyzer.
 These agents work together with human experts to continuously improve the generated prompts
 -   [RAG Guide](https://github.com/ray-project/llm-applications/blob/main/notebooks/rag.ipynb) A Comprehensive Guide for Building RAG-based LLM Applications as a jupyter notebook
 -   [llm-agent-paper-list](https://github.com/woooodyy/llm-agent-paper-list) The paper list of the 86-page paper "The Rise and Potential of Large Language Model Based Agents: A Survey" by Zhiheng Xi et al., [paper](https://arxiv.org/abs/2309.07864)
--   [Explore the LLMs](https://llm.extractum.io/) The LLM Explorer, a Large Language Model Directory and Analytics
 -   [awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) open and closed source agents by categories and industries

 ## Product Showcases